Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

-However, in spite of this they’re generally kind, engaged and eager-to-learn – qualities that makes my job easier.
-For me it’s an opportunity to make new friends and learn more about their distinct culture, while simultaneously helping lessen whatever suffering they may experience in the future (as people without a country of their own) through teaching them useful language skills.
+However, in spite of this they’re generally kind, engaged and eager-to-learn – qualities that make my job easier.
+For me, it’s an opportunity to make new friends and learn more about their distinct culture, while simultaneously helping lessen whatever suffering they may experience in the future (as people without a country of their own) through teaching them useful language skills.

 Additionally, the charity I work for is well-organized and supportive, supplying textbooks for the classes and guidelines about what to teach, as well as a free lunch every day to its employees.
 It also periodically organizes day trips and picnics for the staff so that we can get to know each other and the area better.

 About the expense of living here – like I mentioned – by US standards, I’m not paying a lot on a day-to-day basis.
 For instance, my hotel room (which has a fairly comfortable mattress, a desk, a quasi-kitchen area and a balcony, as well as restaurant service, Wi-Fi and free cleaning, etc.) costs me only about $11 per night.